numberscope/backscope/doc/install-ubuntu.md

 installer for Python (`pip`) and a working `venv` module for creating a virtual environment.

-To check to see your Python version, issue the following command:
+To check your current Python version, issue the following command:

 ```shell
 python --version